 Every two years, the Board elects a Coordinator, appoints the Auditor and provides the activity report as well as the financial statement to the Steering Committee.

 An extraordinary meeting of the Board may be convened upon a request of 30% of the members.

 The Coordinator is elected by the Board every two years.

 It is her or his job to coordinate the activities of the Progressive Alliance in agreement with the Board.

 The Coordinator is responsible for the timely convocation of meetings of the Steering Committee, the Board and the Finance Committee.

 The Coordinator has voting rights in the Finance Committee and the Board.

 The Coordinator manages the finances and provides the annual financial statement to the Finance Committee.
+Within the framework of the financial affairs of the Progressive Alliance the Coordinator has sole power of representation.
 Every two years the Coordinator prepares the activity report for the Board.

 Every financially contributing member delegates a representative to participate in the Finance Committee.

 The Finance Committee meets at least once per year.